 The Council leases out one property for use as a Community Centre at a peppercorn rental.
-The property is valued at $\pounds 0$ ($\pounds 0$ in 2010/11) and there are no balances in the accounts in relation to the lease.
+The property is valued at £0 (£0 in 2011/12) and there are no balances in the accounts in relation to the lease.
+The Council leases school land and buildings to Academy schools for 125 year terms on peppercorn rentals.
+The assets are removed from the Council's balance sheet upon transfer to Academy status.
+Details of the number of the number of Academies and asset values are shown in note 20.